kalmhq/docs/docs/tut-hello.md

 ![add target](assets/add-target.png)

-Click add, and a route will have been added.
+Click "Save Route", and a route will have been added.
 Mouse over "routes" and click on Open in browser.

 ![open in browser](assets/open-in-browser.png)